n-rule/demo/README.md

-# It is a test Petclinic Project using Vagrant.
+# It is a demo automation using Vagrant to deploy Petclinic-demo

 To start a project: